 Sustainable site planning is a critical phase of the green design process.
 When selecting a potential site, you should look to eliminate or minimize the disruption of the existing environment as much as possible.
 Redeveloping areas that have been used and/or abandoned is ideal as opposed to building on previously undeveloped sites.
 Using the topography of the site is paramount.
 This allows for detailed planning that outline the existing and proposed design concepts to include the home location, vegetation, land slope, setbacks, and other crucial factors.

 Walk the site with your builder and home designer and brain storm the best place to lay out the building.
 It’s not necessary in most cases, however seeing it in person is always good.
-Determine the solar orientation for the home so you can take advantage of the sun's positioning from dawn to dusk.
+Determine the solar orientation for the home so you can take advantage of the sun’s positioning from dawn to dusk.
 Mark trees and environmental areas that you will want to conserve and try to eliminate the removal of mature plants and trees whenever possible.
 The ultimate goal is to have your home blend in with its surroundings as if it was apart of the natural evolution of the area.
 This is the ultimate goal in sustainable site planning.

 Cut and fill